 So I’ve just done another shoot with my favourite photographer Sarah Keogh.
 She is so professional with such a great eye and is very good at what she does!!
 I had a lot of fun with her on this shoot and also with Nina Thompson at Kinky Curly Straight Hair Designwho did my make-up and hair.
 Together we shot a stunning editorial with a story about a passionate love.
 Our protagonist is an old hollywood theatre doyenne and as the story begins, she finds herself in a majestic opera house preparing for her performance in a few hours.
 She is decked in pearls, lace, fur and diamonds.
-She is surrounded by luxury, but as she walks through the gilded rooms she is torn inside.
-She knows her husband is having an affair.
-We have the first shots of her alone around the beautiful, golden theatre.
-She is angst-ridden and upset.
-She doubts herself, questions their love, worries about the future of a marriage she thought would never end.
-She feels betrayed, confused, unsure and lifeless.
-Yet, she knows she has to put on a mask for the world in a few hours when she performs on stage for hundreds of people.
-She puts her bravest face on for the world, while beneath she’s far from together.
-She wants to tell him the truth about her feelings, but decides it might be best not to.
-We have a rich surrounding of opulence on the surface with deeper layers of a less-than-lavish sadness.
+I liked the symbology of the props we used:

 7. Hair.
-The end of this part of the story sees the silhouette of our protagonist onstage in the spotlight shining on her while she grips the mic.
-All eyes of the world are on her now.
+The end of this part of the story sees the silhouette of our protagonist looking to the side.
 This is her side profile; indicative of the moment just before she turns to face the world, when she will put on her ‘game face’ and perform.
 Hair is very symbolic in many cultures.
 No other part of the body seems to hold such a variety of symbolic power as the hair.
 It is both part of our body, and therefore part of our individual identity, and yet at the same time it is changeable.
 Generally when it is loose it indicates we are relaxed and in our natural state (hence the saying “to let your hair down”).
 When we put our hair up, it is indicative of composure.
-Our protagonist needs to remain composed and pull herself together.
-She cannot brood and think anymore, for she has a duty to fulfill as a performer for her audience.
-Part of that performance will be to dance, to sing, to act and to be happy and positive.
-Her hair reflects her state of mind in this moment as she steps into her pseudo-reality.